Outline of the exhibition |

-Since ancient times, Japanese have believed that God dwells in various things such as land, trees, and architecture, and by offering "prayers" when modifying people there, have calmed the hearts of the gods and prayed for safety. .
-In the construction work, various ceremonies are held from ground-breaking ceremony to the completion ceremony.
+Since ancient times, Japanese people have thought that God dwells in various things such as land, trees, and architecture, and have been praying for safety by offering "prayers" when adding people's hands to them.
+Various ceremonies will be held during construction work from ground-breaking ceremony to completion ceremony.
 There is still a rich relationship between nature and architecture, which is being lost in modern society.
-What kind of prayers have the Japanese put into the architectural rituals and shaped them?
-We will understand the meaning of the remaining literature painting materials and ritual tools.
+What kind of prayer did the Japanese put into the architectural ceremony and shaped it?
+We will read the meaning from the remaining literature painting materials and ritual tools.

 April 15 (Sat) - May 28 (Sun), 2017 |